secoats/secoats.github.io/markdown/vulnserver_2_gmon.md

 ![SEH Chain was followed](/assets/img/vulnserver_gmon_12_seh_followed.png)

 What we see now is quite similar to the TRUN crash.
-The program tried to jump to `41414141` (hex for AAAA) which then caused another Exception since that is a bogus address.
+The program tried to jump to `41414141` (hex for AAAA) which then caused another Exception.

 This means we can exploit the program in a similar fashion.
 First cause an exception and then use the overwritten SEH record in order to jump to some instructions of our choosing with a static address.
 Those instructions then get executed and hopefully the program jumps back to the buffer that we control.